sposetti/TestDocs/prerequisites.md

 Preparing
 ======

-* Confirm the Fully Qualified Domain Name (FQDN) for each host using the command hostname -f.
+* Confirm the Fully Qualified Domain Name (FQDN) for each host using the command '''hostname -f'''.
 <pre>
 	Note: if deploying your cluster to Amazon EC2, be sure to use the Private DNS host name.
 </pre>